potix/belog/README.md

 }
 ```

-* create new function and register handler
+- You must create function, it must create handler struct and must return pointer of handler struct.

 ```
 func NewConsoleHandler() (consoleHandler *ConsoleHandler) {